 The ANZEMC consists of senior officials from each Australian, state and territory government, plus a member from New Zealand and the Australian Local Government Association.
-It is Co-chaired by the Deputy Secretary, Infrastructure, Transport Security and Customs Group, Department of Home Affairs, and a jurisdictional ANZEMC member on a one year, rotational basis.
+It is Co-chaired by the Deputy Secretary, Emergency Management and Coordination Group, Department of Home Affairs, and a jurisdictional ANZEMC member on a one year, rotational basis.

 Australia’s emergency management council structure